-Since I consider copyright a symptom rather than a cause, I think the only way forward for the anti-copyright movement is abolishing capitalism.
-That said, there are some ways to oppose the status quo already, which I try to do where applicable.
-For example, I support free/libre software and try to use it as much as possible, though I can tolerate proprietary software when I'm forced to use it.
+Since copyright is a symptom rather than a cause, the only viable way forward for the anti-copyright movement is abolishing capitalism.
+That said, that doesn't mean there's a need to respect it while it does exist.
+I support piracy, I support free/libre software and try to use it as much as possible, though I can tolerate proprietary software when I'm forced to use it.
 In particular, I have to use proprietary SaaS like Youtube sometimes, for the simple reason other platforms' userbase is abysmally small.
-When using proprietary SaaS, I prefer libre frontends, but in many cases their developers have the goal of making them read-only, which doesn't work for me.
+When using proprietary SaaS, I prefer libre frontends.

 I really like breakcore.
 If you don't know what that is, try listening